-It must also be borne in mind that sexually harmful behaviour is primarily a child protection concern.
+It must also be borne in mind that sexually harmful behaviour is primarily a Child and Adult Protection concern.
 There may remain issues to be addressed through the school's positive behaviour policy but it is important to always apply principles that remain child centred.